Joseph Pearce: Early political activity

 At 15, Pearce joined the youth wing of the National Front, an antisemitic and white supremacist political party advocating the compulsory repatriation of all legal immigrants and British-born non-Whites.
 He came to prominence in 1977 when he set up Bulldog, the NF's openly racist newspaper.
 Like his father, Pearce became an enthusiastic supporter of Ulster Loyalism during the Troubles from 1978, and joined the Orange Order, a Protestant secret society closely linked to Ulster Loyalist paramilitary organizations.
 In 1980, he became editor of Nationalism Today, advocating white supremacy.
 Pearce was twice prosecuted and imprisoned under the Race Relations Act of 1976 for his writings, in 1981 and 1985.

-At one stage, he contacted John Tyndall to suggest coalition talks with the British National Party, but Tyndall rejected the plan.
+At one stage, Pearce contacted John Tyndall to suggest coalition talks with the British National Party, but Tyndall rejected the plan.
 Pearce was a close associate of Nick Griffin, whom he helped to oust Martin Webster from the NF's leadership.
 As a spokesman for the Strasserite Political Soldier faction within the NF, Pearce argued for white supremacy, publishing the Fight for Freedom! pamphlet in 1984.
 At the same time, however, Pearce adopted the group's support for ethnopluralism, contacting the Iranian embassy in London in 1984 in a vain attempt to secure funding from the Government of the Islamic Republic of Iran.
 Pearce became a leading member of a new NF political faction known as the Flag Group, writing for its publications and contributing to its ideology.
 Pearce notably argued, based on the writings of G.K.
 Chesterton and Hilaire Belloc, for distributism as an alternative to both Marxism and Laissez faire Capitalism in a 1987 article for the party magazine Vanguard.